This post may contain affiliate links. Read my disclosure policy.

-- Place the dry ingredients (brown rice flour through yeast) in the bowl of your stand mixer.
+- Place the dry ingredients (brown rice flour through salt) in the bowl of your stand mixer.

 - With the paddle attachment, slowly mix ingredients until evenly distributed, about 30 seconds, and set aside

-- In a small bowl, whist together the eggs, yolks, oil and water.
+- In a small bowl, whisk together the eggs, yolks, oil, and water.

 - Add the wet ingredients to the dry ingredients and slowly increase the mixer speed to medium-high, and mix for about two minutes.
 Dough will be slightly sticky, so if it is to dry, add additional water one tablespoon at a time until it is a bit sticky and not too stiff.